acl-org/acl-anthology/hugo/content/info/contrib.md

 #### Notes about Softconf's START

+The ingestion process is manual and requires time to execute and proofcheck, and as such, it's very helpful to ensure that your proceedings are in good order before sending the link.
+Redoing the ingestion costs approximately the same time as the original ingestion and thus incurs significant additional expense for the volunteer staff.

 If you are using START, the process is easier for you.
 You need only supply the proceedings tarball (named `proceedings.tgz`) for each of the volumes and workshops that are part of your conference.
 You can download this from START and send it directly to your publication chair.